mahatabhossain/mahatabhossain/README.md

 ## I'm  Data passionate and python geek  !!!

-- 🔭 Welcome to the world of data geek.....
+- 🔭 Welcome to the world of software engineering.....
-- 🌱 I’m currently exploring everything 🤣
+- 🌱 I’m currently exploring development related stuff 🤣
 - 👯 I’m looking for passionate data geek
-- ⚡ I love to read and write blogs
+- ⚡ I love to learn new technologies and build real project
 - 🥅 2021 Goals: Contribute more to Open Source projects

 <br />